Tymotheus/Data_Valorisation/readme.md

 # Introduction
 This is the repo for 2023 Data Valorisation course at Polytech Nice.
-As our project work we perform analysis of the Data Science and STEM Salaries dataset, 62,000+ STEM salaries scraped from levels.fyi
+As our project work we perform analysis of the Data Science and STEM Salaries dataset, 62,000+ STEM salaries scraped from levels.fyi.
-Can be found here:
+The Kaggle dataset can be found here: https://www.kaggle.com/datasets/jackogozaly/data-science-and-stem-salaries?select=Levels_Fyi_Salary_Data.csv
-https://www.kaggle.com/datasets/jackogozaly/data-science-and-stem-salaries?select=Levels_Fyi_Salary_Data.csv
 # Authors
 - Marina Bueno García